 First, you need to make sure the system is up to date using the following commands:

 sudo dnf upgrade

-Then you need to enable EPEL using the following command:
+Then you need to install EPEL using the following command:

 sudo dnf install epel-release

 Then, use the following commands to install Python 3 and run other dependencies:

 sudo dnf module install python3.8 sudo alternatives --config python